The Co-chairs of the ICC topic committee are: Jody DeRidder (OCLC) and Ken Rawson (IEEE).

 E-Book Metadata Working Group Web page

-Working group members for this NISO initiative are working on their draft Recommendation for public comment, which they hope to make available for a public comment period by the end of this year.
+Working group members for this NISO initiative are working on their draft Recommendation for public comment, which they hope to make available for a public comment period in the next few months.
 Their work has been underway since 2017; the group's remit has been to collect the minimal metadata requirements necessary to describe e-books in order to support sales, discovery, delivery, deaccessioning, and preservation, and to make recommendations for the most effective and efficient ways for metadata to be moved through the entire supply chain.
 It's intended that the NISO Recommended Practice to be created by the E-Book Metadata Working Group will help the creators and managers of bibliographic records cooperate to minimize duplication of work and ensure overall quality of metadata, ultimately to the benefit of end users.

 The draft is the culmination of a multi-phased project.
 The Working Group's first phase formed subgroups to study the metadata areas of authorities, dates, and identifiers in more detail to better understand further requirements and potential areas of interaction between stakeholders.
 Its second phase charted workflow processes for various stakeholders to identify and prioritize the different metadata elements and map proposed requirements at the element level across workflows.
 The third phase consisted of close analysis of the previous outputs, again against a stakeholder perspective.